 What Do I Mean by Presence?

-In the previous posts, I described how couples often lose contact during conflict, and how something begins to change when partners slow down and return to contact.
+In the previous posts, I described how couples often lose presence during conflict, and how something begins to change when partners slow down and return to contact.

-But what do I actually mean by contact?
+But what do I actually mean by terms like contact and presence?

 Contact refers to the experience of emotional connection - the sense that we can feel ourselves while also sensing the other person in the same moment.